MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-R-web-services.md

 ### List web services

-Any authenticated user can retrieve a list of web services using the `listServices` function.
+Any authenticated user can retrieve a list of web services using the `listServices` function in the `mrsdeploy` package.

 You can use arguments to filter the list to return a specific web service or all labeled versions of a given web service.

-You can only see the R code for the web services that you published or manage.
-If you are not the user who published the service or you are not assigned to the "Owner" role, then you will not be able see the actual R code used when the web service was published.

-Use the `listServices` function in the `mrsdeploy` package to retrieve a list of all available web services.

-Each web service is uniquely defined by a `name` and `version`.
 See the [package reference help page for listServices()](../mrsdeploy/packagehelp/listServices.md) for the full description of all arguments.

+If you published the web service or have the "Owner" role, you will also be able to see the R code inside that web service.
+If you are not the user who published the service or you are not assigned to the "Owner" role, then you will not be able see the actual R code used to create the web service.

 |Function|Response|
 |----|----|